vuejs/rfcs/active-rfcs/0000-function-api.md

 ## Lifecycle Hooks

-All current lifecycle hooks will have an equivalent `useXXX` function that can be used inside `setup()`:
+All current lifecycle hooks will have an equivalent `onXXX` function that can be used inside `setup()`:

 ``` js
 import { onMounted, onUpdated, onUnmounted } from 'vue'